 The Company has satisfactorily responded to the Audit Staff's Finding #1.
 As stated in Section I, except for the finding noted, Audit Staff concludes that it appears that Atmos is correctly implementing the mechanics of its WNA Rider in all material respects.
 Staff recommends that the Company include the over-collection in its next Actual Cost Adjustment filing with the TRA.
-This is the method the Company has customarily used.
+Atmos has agreed to do so.